All Episodes

 Excuse me.

-And I went down and listened to a security briefing that Obama had been invited to with Governor Rick Perry, and there were 600 and what, 40,000 crimes committed against Texans in an eight year period.
+How about when illegal immigrants are killing Americans and I went down and listened to a security briefing that Obama had been invited to with Governor Rick Perry and there was 600 and what, 40,000 crimes committed against Texans in an eight-year period.

-And how about we demand that your first act as an American is that you obey the law?
+How about we build the wall and how about we demand that your first act as an American is that you obey the law?

-Is it really that's what Mexico does?
+Is it really, that's what Mexico does?

 Try coming in from El Salvador, Latin America, Nicaragua.